backdrop-contrib/module_filter/README.md

 Module Filter
 =============

+This module provides more features than Backdrop core where the modules list page includes a filter input search.

-This module provides a method for filtering modules on the modules page as well as for filtering projects on the update status report.
+This module provides a method for filtering modules on the modules page as well as for filtering projects on the update status report, and an enhanced filter on the user permissions page.

 The supplied filter is simpler than using your browsers find feature which searches the entire page.
 The provided filter will filter modules/projects that